DBT focuses on the patient developing and implementing coping mechanisms when confronted with environments that…

 Cognitive Behavioral Therapy for Substance Abuse

-People who have a substance use disorder (SUD), the actual use of drugs is a symptom of underlying emotional and mental health issues.
+For people who have a substance use disorder (SUD), the actual use of drugs is a symptom of underlying emotional and mental health issues.
 Understanding the causes and conditions of drug use is essential to accomplish sustained recovery from active drug use.
 After someone has stopped using, it is vital to learn new coping and life skills so that drugs and alcohol do not again become the solution to emotional problems.

 Cognitive behavioral therapy is a therapeutic modality that has proven successful in helping people formerly addicted to drugs gain new understandings of the underlying issues that drove their addiction.
 CBT is a short-term therapy option, and it requires the person in therapy to reflect upon automatic thoughts that contribute to poor quality of life, confront fears, do “homework” between sessions, and practice the new skills everywhere in life.